dtr-org/unit-e-project/code-guides/style_guide.md

 # C++ Style Guide
-The purpose of this document is to have a common reference to the accepted and common code practices,in order to maintain quality, readability and consistency with the existing codebase.
+The purpose of this document is to add amendments or enhance the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
+Therefore please refer to that for anything that is not explicitly covered in this document.
-The document is still a work in progress, missing also the integrations from the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).

 ##### Table of Contents
 [If statements](#if-statements)